jEsuSdA/the-perfect-desktop/README.md

 You can find a XFWM4 themes too (Window decoration themes for the XFCE window manager).

-*Unzip 7z files copy to /usr/share/themes*
+*Unzip 7z files copy to /usr/share/themes or ~/.themes/*

 ### Papirus